 Additional specialist support your child can get at school

-If your child or young person is still not making progress in spite of high quality teaching and interventions, the school can refer to a number of specialist services for additional support.
-There can be a wait for some specialist SEND services, and the SENDCo may need to provide evidence and to show what has already been put in place for the child to support their learning.
+If your child or young person is still not making progress in spite of SEND support, the school can refer your child to a number of specialist services for additional support.
+There can be a wait for some specialist SEND services, and the SENCo may need to provide evidence to show what has already been put in place for the child to support their learning.

-SEND Specialist Advisory Services your school can refer to
+SEND Specialist Advice and Support Services your school can refer to

-The SEND Specialist Advisory Service are a team of qualified teachers and professionals with expertise and knowledge in specific areas of SEND.
+The SEND Specialist Advice and Support Service are a team of qualified teachers and professionals with expertise and knowledge in specific areas of SEND.
 They work with schools and settings to support them to develop inclusive practice, and in more complex cases, will work with individual children and young people.
+Their offer of support focusses on early interventions.

-They also have a programme of training throughout the year which they deliver to mainstream schools and colleges, to share good practice and help enhance their skills and confidence.
+They also have a programme of training throughout the year which they deliver to mainstream schools and colleges, to share good practice and help enhance their skills.

 The SEND Specialist Advisory Service Teams

 Schools can also refer to the Special School Outreach Team; in this case, a colleague from one of our Special Schools will visit a school to offer advice on individual cases, focusing particularly on addressing concerns over learning.
-They also offer 'in-reach' support where a SENDCo might visit a Special School to learn strategies and observe good practice in supporting children and young people with additional needs.
-To access support from this team, your SENDCo would need to make a referral to Outreach Co-ordinator in your area.
+They also offer 'in-reach' support where a SENCo might visit a Special School to learn strategies and observe good practice in supporting children and young people with additional needs.
+Referrals should be made via the Hertfordshire Service Request Form - Children and young people.

 Smaller Learning Environments